robertoladd/laddfwk/README.md

 ```
 Both routes resolve any kind of http method received.
 Particular method routes will precede generic ones.

-Notice that when placing paths with common a method, the placement order is important.
+Notice that when placing paths with a common method, the placement order is important.

 ##TODO

-* Add cli global help
-* Add cli controller help support
 * Error handling
 * Persistence Layer
 * Vagrant development enviroment.